googleapis/google-cloud-python/packages/google-cloud-storage/README.rst

 - Retry behavior is now identical between media operations (uploads and downloads) and other operations, and custom predicates are now supported for media operations as well.
+- Blob.download_as_filename() will now delete the empty file if it results in a google.cloud.exceptions.NotFound exception (HTTP 404).

 Quick Start
 -----------